SOC vs. NOC: Differences Explained

 The terms SOC (security operations center) and NOC (network operations center) are often used interchangeably, but there are some key differences between the two.
 Here, we'll explain those differences and their roles in your organization's security infrastructure.

-What is an SOC?
+What Is a SOC?

-An SOC, or security operation center, is a physical or virtual location from which an organization monitors and manages its security threats.
+A SOC, or security operation center, is a physical or virtual location from which an organization monitors and manages its security threats.
 The SOC may be staffed around the clock or only during business hours, depending on the organization's needs.

 Typically, SOC staff members have a deep understanding of security technologies and processes, and they use this knowledge to protect their organization's networks, systems, and data.
 In addition to monitoring for threats, SOC teams also respond to incidents, investigate potential breaches, and work to prevent future attacks.
 Organizations can proactively protect their critical assets by having a dedicated team responsible for security and reduce the chances of being breached.

-What is an NOC?
+What Is a NOC?

-An NOC, or network operations center, is a central location from which network administrators can monitor and manage the status of computer networks.
-An NOC typically includes a large display wall with monitors that show the real-time performance of all the networks under its purview.
+A NOC, or network operations center, is a central location from which network administrators can monitor and manage the status of computer networks.
+A NOC typically includes a large display wall with monitors that show the real-time performance of all the networks under its purview.
 In addition to monitoring network performance, NOC staff may also be responsible for troubleshooting and resolving network problems as they arise.
 Because of the critical role that NOCs play in keeping networks up and running, they are often heavily guarded and have strict security procedures in place.

-SOC vs. NOC - What are the Differences?
+SOC vs. NOC - What Are the Differences?

 SOCs and NOCs are both centralized locations where network monitoring and management take place, but there are some key differences between the two.